List of Mnemonics 💬🗣️

 In the USA, and other countries, where letters are assigned to number keypads mnemonics are commonly used to advertise and help remember telephone numbers.
 Mnemonic, from the Greek “mneme” for memory, is a tricky word to spell so you’ll be pleased to learn ADDucation’s list of mnemonics includes a mnemonic to spell mnemonic!

 ADDucation Tips: Click column headings with arrows to sort the list of mnemonics.
-Click the + icon to show any hidden columns.
-Set your browser to full screen and zoom out to display as many columns as possible.
+Reload page for original sort order.
+Resize your browser to full screen and/or zoom out to display as many columns as possible.
+Click the ➕ icon to reveal any hidden columns.
 Start typing in the Filter table box to find anything inside the list of mnemonics table.